Who we are

 - Mark Spring, Managing Director, Thorn Group

-In early 1960s New Zealand, as the country experienced a burst in post-war development, it also saw a growth in finance companies.
+In early 1960s New Zealand, as the country experienced a burst in post-war development and a growth in finance companies.
 This was accelerated by a rising, prosperous population and full employment.
 The number of finance companies operating at the time was in fact not large, but movement in The Beehive toward extensive regulation became a growing concern for the sector.

 Dr Otto Heymann, the then General Manager of UDC Finance, advocated to his peers the need for the sector to have a collective voice to open communication channels with the government and other industry groups.